microsoft/azure-pipelines-yaml/design/step-target.md

   steps:
   - script: ...
     displayName: Configure postrgres
-  	target: postgres
+    target: postgres  # targets a service container
   - script: ...
     displayName: Run tests
+    # no target, so targets the default (in this case, job container)
   - script: ...
-  	target: host # reserved name could also be agent
+    target: host  # targets the host - another reserved word like "self"

 ```

-**Example:** A template that runs steps from a consumer in a contianer with no network

-This example is significantly more complex and shows us how we might use the step target feature along with the templates feature to create a secure and compliant pipeline by forcing all user defined steps to be run inside a container and not enabling them to target the host.
-We also see removing the template author adding a step to all jobs that removes the job container network so the user steps are not able to download any additional dependencies that are not tracked in the source repo.
+## A more complicated example

+In this example, we run some steps on the host and others in a container.
+The user's template is considered "untrusted" code, so all passed-in steps are rewritten to target the container.
+Also, we pre-configure the container so that it has no network access.

 * The `azure-pipelines.yml` pipeline file specifies one job that is derived from a job template.
 Here we see the consumer of that template passing in an enture job definition including a contaienr and two steps.
 * The `jobs-template.yml` loops over all of the parameters in the template and all of the jobs and applies the `job-template.yml` to it.